Bertha Justice Legal Fellow (Paid)

 Roles and Responsibilities

-- Legal research on U.S. law, international law, and other legal regimes.
+- Conduct legal research on U.S. law, international law, and other legal regimes.

 - Prepare legal memorandums, court briefs, and filings for U.S. and other legal systems.